openwebdocs/mdn-bcd-collector/docs/update-bcd-data-flow.md

 At a high level, this state object is built in three phases of operations per iteration:

-1. First, we build the shared data object in the [first set of `provideShared` functions](/scripts/update-bcd.ts#L1154-1169).
+1. First, we build the shared data object in the first set of `provideShared`.
-2. Then, we collect the existing support statements in the [following series of `provide...Statements` functions](/scripts/update-bcd.ts#L1176-1188),
+2. Then, we collect the existing support statements in the following series of `provide...Statements` functions.
-3. Finally, we make decisions about whether or not to update those statements in the [last series of `persist...` functions](/scripts/update-bcd.ts#L1213-1234).
+3. Finally, we make decisions about whether or not to update those statements in the last series of `persist...` functions.

 ## Data Flow Examples